 What Is a CDN?

-A CDN is a network of servers dispersed around the globe that host content closer to end users to speed up website performance.
+A content delivery network (CDN) is a network of servers dispersed around the globe that host content closer to end users to speed up website performance.
 Let’s say you keep your website content on a server in New York City.
 If you use a CDN, when a user in Las Vegas calls up your website, the request can pull your content from a server in, say, Phoenix instead of going all the way to New York.
 This is known as caching.
 A CDN’s job is to reduce latency and improve the responsiveness of online content.

 Scale Media Delivery Workflows With bunny.net + Backblaze B2